-- (4) Conditional Uses.
-Subject to § 17.20. - (a) Storage units for persons other than Manufactured Home Community residents. - (b) Home occupations. - (c) Nursery schools, day nurseries, daycare centers, or childcare centers for more than 8 children. - (5) Dimensional Standards.
-The following dimensional standards shall apply: - (a) Height. - 1.
-All manufactured homes and accessory building shall have a maximum height of 15 feet. - 2.
+- (b) Home occupations.
+See § 17.04(1)(h). - (c) Nursery schools, day nurseries, daycare centers, or child carechildcare centers for more than 8or less children. - (5) Dimensional Standards.
+The following dimensional standards shall apply:

+(a) Height.

+- 1. All manufactured homes and detached accessory building shall have a maximum height of 15 feet. - 2.
 All other buildings and structures, including the park office, incidental to the Manufactured Home Community operations shall have a maximum height of 35 feet. - (b) Setback.
-All buildings, structures, manufactured homes and additions thereto must meet the applicable Highway setback lines as provided in § 17.18. - 1.
+All buildings, structures, manufactured homes and additions thereto must meet the applicable Highway setback lines as provided in § 17.1806. - 1.
 Perimeter Setback.
 All buildings, structures, manufactured homes and additions thereto must meet a minimum 25 foot setback from the boundary of the Manufactured Home Community. - 2.
 Roadway.
 All buildings, structures, manufactured homes and additions thereto must meet a minimum 20 foot setback from any roadway within the Manufactured Home Community.